PierroD/Market/_readmes/updateChanges.md

+### v2.4.9
+- Fix Logger issue where the log files were to big, [Read FAQ](https://github.com/PierroD/Market/blob/main/_readmes/FAQ.md)
+- **Please be sure to delete all the files in the log folder to gain some harddrive space**

 ### v2.4.8
 - Add a logger (if you face any issue you will be able to send a trace log of your session), [Read FAQ](https://github.com/PierroD/Market/blob/main/_readmes/FAQ.md)